 - Plugged In: The best gift you can give your spouse is a healthy you—health spiritually, physically, mentally and emotionally.
 Each month, we explore a different way to make you a better you.

-If you are a regular attender of The Chapel and your marriage would benefit from some additional guidance and support (for whatever reason), please contact The Chapel office at 716.631.2636 x201, or email@example.com.
+If your marriage would benefit from some additional guidance and support (for whatever reason), please contact The Chapel office at 716.631.2636 x201, or email@example.com.
 Ask to make an appointment with one of the following individuals on our staff: David Drake, Richard George or Robert Grabau.

 Before We Say "I Do"

 Should a Christian marry a non-Christian?

 Under no circumstances should a Christian marry a non-Christian.
 It violates Scripture that clearly instructs that we are not be unequally yoked with an unbeliever (I Corinthians 6:14).
 It violates the very call of marriage to reflect God's glory.
 It violates common sense to enter into a relationship with someone who does not share with us the most important aspect of your life.

 "Fit To Be Tied" (Bill & Lynne Hybels)

 "Things I Wish I'd Known Before We Got Married" (Dr. Gary Chapman)